 I’m no John Edwards fan (we’re generally ambivalent up in here) but I read a thoughtful piece yesterday by Alice Bonner on The Root, who said that being the child of a poor Southern laborer — like John Edwards, the son of a mill worker, in case you hadn’t heard —- was as much [...]

 In the storm of even-less-concealed-than-usual animosity that was last night’s CNN Democratic presidential debate, John Edwards seemed determined to play the role of calm, expensively-coiffured port.
 His tsk-tsking, goody two-shoes though it may have been, reflected what a lot of us were thinking.
-John Edwards wanted his competitors to stop bickering and [...]
+John Edwards wanted his competitors to stop bickering and start [...]

 Barack Obama doesn’t want to have back and forths on the MLK thing anymore, and this spate of increasingly reductive (and stupid) gender vs. race discussions may finally be over.
 We hope.